Motivic Steenrod problem away from the characteristic: Introduction

 \begin{quest}[Chow ring from cobordism] Is the ring $\Zb_a \otimes_L \Omega^*(X)$ the correct model for the Chow ring of a noetherian derived scheme $X$ that admits an ample line bundle? \end{quest} Above, $L$ is Lazard's coefficient ring of the universal formal group law \cite{lazard:1955}, and $\Zb_a$ is the integers, considered as an $L$-algebra via the additive formal group law $x+y$.
 Slightly more generally, Adeel Khan has asked if there exists a quotient of the algebraic cobordism ring $\Omega^*(X)$ that gives the correct model of Chow ring (see \cite[\S 6.5.2]{khan:2020}).

 Question~\ref{quest:ChowFromCob} was not raised without evidence.
 Namely:

 \begin{enumerate} \item If $X$ is a smooth quasi-projective variety in characteristic 0, then Levine--Morel proved that $\Zb_a \otimes_L \Omega^*(X) \cong \CH^*(X)$ \cite{levine-morel}.
 See \cite{lowrey--schurg, annala-pre-and-cob} for comparison of Levine--Morel algebraic cobordism with alternative approaches using derived geometry. \item An analogous claim for algebraic $K$-theory holds: $\Zb_m \otimes_L \Omega^*(X) \cong K^0(X)$, where $\Zb_m$ is the integers considered as an $L$-module via the multiplicative formal group law $x + y - xy$, and where $K^0(X)$ is the Grothendieck ring of vector bundles on $X$ \cite[Theorem~5.4]{annala-chern}. \item The claim holds with rational coefficients: $\Qb_a \otimes_L \Omega^*(X) \cong \Qb \otimes \CH^*(X)$.
-This is because both sides are isomorphic to $\Qb \otimes K^0(X)$ via the Chern character.
+In particular, $H^{*,*}(X;\Qb)$ has the Steenrod property for all equicharacteristic schemes $X$ whose Krull dimension is finite and which admit an ample line bundle.\footnote{\rev{In fact, by the results of \cite{annala-base-ind-cob} we can deduce that $\Qb$-coefficient motivic cohomology safisfies the Steenrod property for all $X$ that have a finite Krull dimension and admit an ample family of line bundles.}} This is because both sides are isomorphic to $\Qb \otimes K^0(X)$ via the Chern character.
 For the left hand side, this is \cite[Theorem~5.9]{annala-chern}.
 For the right hand side, one can prove this by combining the identification of motivic cohomology with the $\gamma$-graded rational $K$-theory \cite[Theorem 1.1(2)]{elmanto-morrow} with the Riemann--Roch theorem for $\gamma$-graded rational $K$-theory \cite[Expose~VIII Theorem~3.6]{berthelot:1971}, and checking that Chern character gives an isomorphism from $\Qb \otimes K_0$ to $\gamma$-graded $\Qb \otimes K_0$. \item Levine and Weibel have constructed a candidate for the degree $d$ part of the Chow ring of a dimension $d$ equidimensional $k$-scheme $X$ \cite{levine-weibel}.
 By construction, it is generated by fundamental classes of fields mapping into the non-singular locus of $X$.
 As such maps are proper and derived-lci, the degree $d$ algebraic cobordism should at least surject to the group of Levine--Weibel zero cycles.

 \item The rings $\Zb_a \otimes_L \Omega^*(X)$ form a reasonable cohomology theory, satisfying e.g. the projective bundle formula \cite{annala-yokura, annala-chern}. \end{enumerate}